blowmage/blowmage.github.com/_posts/2013-03-07-refactoring-better-code.md

 The code in question is the implementation of the `UsersController#search_users` action.
 This action is not super critical to the running of the site.
 The changes I'll be showing here do not represent an unrolling of any significant performance optimization, AFAIK.
 I am going to attempt to perform a true refactor: improving the internals of the code without affecting the external behavior, _including_ performance.

 The first step is to make sure that we have adequate code coverage to perform a refactor.
 We need to know if we have changed any behavior accidentally, or introduced a logical error in our new code.
 Unfortunately, there are no existing tests for this action.
-So our first step is to add those test.
+So our first step is to add those tests.

 The Discourse application is using RSpec, so we'll create a new file for our new tests: